bfrymire/gml-gastronom-game/README.md

 ## About

-Gastronom was created for the 22nd gm(48) in 2018.
+Gastronom was created for the 22nd _gm(48)_ in 2018.

-Gastronom was originally created using Game Maker Studio v1.4.9999, but can easily be ported to Game Maker Studio 2.
+Gastronom was originally created using Game Maker Studio v1.4.9999.
+It was later ported to modern GameMaker 2.3+.

 ## Controls